Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 This moderate dayhike begins with a switchbacking climb up an old road and turns left onto a fir-shrouded trail near mile 0.6.
 The path narrows further as it climbs through twisty Gambel oak before reaching the lower southeast slopes of the peak.
-This route turns abruptly left along a 40’s-era road built by the U.S. Army—though the Air Force Base is just yards away.
+This route turns abruptly left along a 1940’s-era road built by the U.S. Army—though the Air Force Base is just yards away.
 Continue through the forest, passing a waterfall and hidden grotto, before scrambling up a large talus field toward a false summit about 100 yards east of the real thing.

 The ridgeline offers great eastern views of the Air Force Academy and Black Forest, but Blodgett Peak’s 9,423-foot summit has the best views of the city, plains, Rampart Reservoir, and Pikes Peak (less than 11 miles to the southeast).
 Descend around the western shoulder of Blodgett on a rough path that treads through aged Douglas fir toward the base of the talus field where you can retrace your steps to the trailhead.

 Arrive early on warm weekend days if you want a parking spot at this small trailhead.
-The trail heads west from here on a moderate-grade gravel road and switchbacks several times as it climbs.
+The trail moves west from here on a moderate-grade gravel road and switchbacks several times as it climbs.

 Just after cresting a small saddle, look for this stretch of gnarly Gambel oak trees.

-A large rock just past mile 1 is a perfect for a picnic lunch, and it offers a place to stretch out and admire the great views of the city and plains to the east.
+A large rock just past mile 1 is perfect for a picnic lunch, and it offers a place to stretch out and admire the great views of the city and plains to the east.

 Bear left to stay on the main trail toward Blodgett Peak.
 This northbound path follows the Falcon Trail onto the Air Force Academy property.
 Enjoy the relatively flat stretch ahead (and good views of Peregrine and the Rockrimmon area) before the trail begins winding uphill.